kubedb/docs/docs/guides/hazelcast/tls/hazelcast.md

 ca.crt	keystore.p12  tls.crt  tls.key	truststore.p12
 ```

-From the above output, we can see that we are able to connect to the Hazelcast combined using the TLS configuration.
+From the above output, we can see that we are able to connect to the Hazelcast using the TLS configuration.

 ## Cleaning up